Particular/docs.particular.net/samples/sqs/simple/sample.md

 ### View a message in transit

-To view a message in transit change the endpoint go change the endpoint to be [Send Only](/nservicebus/hosting/#self-hosting-send-only-hosting).
+To view a message in transit change the endpoint to be [Send Only](/nservicebus/hosting/#self-hosting-send-only-hosting).
 There is commented out code already in this samples configuration.

 snippet: sendonly

 Start the endpoint.
-Since the endpoint is now send only, the message will be written to SQS but not dequeued.
+Since the endpoint is now Send Only, the message will be written to SQS but not dequeued.
 The message can now be vied in the [SQS management UI](https://console.aws.amazon.com/sqs/home).

 ![](message.png "width=300")